Ontario Highway 401: Greater Toronto Area

 and the eastbound ramps in mid-2009.
 The resurfacing was completed mid-2010.

-In 2013, as a prerequisite to construction of the West Durham Link which was eventually numbered as Highway 412, the section of Highway 401 near the Lake Ridge Road overpass was shifted northward on a new alignment away from the parallel railway line to allow sufficient right-of-way for the interchange to the new route.
+In 2013, as a prerequisite to construction of the West Durham Link which was eventually numbered as Highway 412, the section of Highway 401 near the Lake Ridge Road overpass was shifted northward on a new alignment away from the parallel railway lines to allow sufficient right-of-way for the interchange to the new route.
+The existing Lake Ridge Road overpass was also replaced by a new longer structure that would span both the existing and new alignments of Highway 401 as well as the railways.
+Once the new alignment of Highway 401 was opened for both directions, the old Highway 401 right-of-way was used for the semi-directional onramp from Highway 401 eastbound to Highway 412 as well as an offramp to Lake Ridge Road.
 The interchange to Highway 412 opened on June 20, 2016.

+Highway 401's interchange with Highway 418 (East Durham Link) opened on December 9, 2019, alongside the opening of an eastern extension of Highway 407.